Blog

 Mistake #1: Prioritizing Price Over Features

-Many businesses select HR software based primarily on low cost, only discovering that critical features require expensive add-ons.
+Many businesses select HR software based primarily on low cost, only to discover that critical features require expensive add-ons.

 Mistake #2: Ignoring Growth Requirements